Sahil280599/sahil2128/README.md

-- 👯 I’m looking to collaborate on Instagram
+- 👯 I’m collaborating on Instagram -
 - 👉 you can follow our page [@dynamic__geek](https://www.instagram.com/dynamic__geek/?hl=en) for Python Projects and more.
 - 💬 Ask me about Tech related stuff.
 - 📫 How to reach me: [Instagram - @dynamic__geek](https://www.instagram.com/dynamic__geek/?hl=en) , [Linkedin - Sahil Tripathi](https://www.linkedin.com/in/sahil-tripathi-5852b5184/)